AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

    Next step is to make at least a rough time estimate:

    - <5h - No need to get any approval.
-   - 5-20h - An approval by your team leader required.
+   - 5-20h - You need an approval by your team leader required.
-   - \>20h - An approval from with higher management required.
+   - \>20h - You need an approval from higher management.

 3. 🤓**Consultation with expert**